How to invest in property as a first-time investor: a crash course

 7. Bear in mind tax implications, levies and other costs

 Look for costs that are tax deductible when you invest in property.
-For example, if you’re renting out a property, costs incurred in order to generate rental income from the property, such as levies; repair and maintenance costs; and insurance premiums are all tax deductible.
+For example, if you’re renting out a property, be aware that costs which generate rental income — such as levies, repair costs, and insurance premiums — are all tax deductible.

-Bear in mind expenses that depend on the type of property you’re purchasing.
-For example, buying a sectional title requires you to pay rates and levies for the maintenance of the communal facilities, while a freehold property does not.
+Take into account expenses that depend on the type of property you’re purchasing.
+For example, buying a sectional title requires you to pay rates and levies for the maintenance of the communal facilities, whereas a freehold property does not.

 8. Be prepared to put down a deposit